When registering for the ride, if you have to go back a page, ONLY USE the "Back Button" at the bottom of the page and NOT the browser back button.

 The basic ride fee provides two SAG stops each day (plus an extra one on the final day) with fluids, munchies, and healthy carbs; camping and showers at Quemado High School the first night; camping and showers at the Hidden Springs Inn in Reserve the second night; showers at the end of the ride in Springerville; a vehicular sweep to help out in case you have mechanical trouble or need a lift; and baggage transportation.

 All group meals are provided in your ride fee.
-There is a $55 Non-Rider fee for those who are joining you but are not riding.
+There is a $55 Non-Rider fee for those who are joining you but are NOT riding.
+Only riders are covered by GABA Insurance, non-riders are NOT covered under GABA Insurance if they ride in the event.
 This fee covers all of the meals and camping locations.
 You can also opt to arrange your own indoor lodging in either town.
 You may arrange for your own camping in Springerville on Friday night at Reed's Motor Lodge by advance reservations with proprietor.

 The meals and camping in Reserve take place at the Adobe Cafe and Hidden Springs Inn, located on the route about 8 miles beyond the town of Reserve proper.
 The cafe is outstanding--they routinely serve artisanal baked goods and gourmet coffee in the middle of a forest, and for us they will cater dinner as well--but capacity is limited, so we will eat in two shifts.
 If you elect to stay in the town of Reserve but purchase the group meal at the Adobe Cafe, GABA will provide shuttle service.
 Subtract 8 miles from day 2 and add 8 miles to day 3 if you stay in town.

 Schedule (although NM observes daylight time, all times in this schedule are AZ standard time):